dune-project/dune-common/doc/buildsystem/dune-common.rst

 for a lot of useful options, such as choosing the set of tests to be run by matching regular expressions or showing the output of failed tests.

+The test programs are not built automatically.
+You need to build them manually before running them using :code:`make build_tests`.

 The Dune test suite also defines tests that run in parallel.
 You may set an upperbound to the number of cores in use for a single test by setting :ref:`DUNE_MAX_TEST_CORES`.